horizon-connect-eu/go-taf/README.md

 ## Configuration

 The TAF uses an internal configuration with hardcoded defaults.
-To change the configuration, you can use a JSON file located at `res/taf.json`.
+To change the configuration, you can use a JSON file (template located in `res/taf.json`) and specify the actual file location in the environment variable `TAF_CONFIG`.

 ## Watch Application for Debugging